aiogram/aiogram/docs/dispatcher/filters/content_types.rst

 ContentTypesFilter
 ==================

-.. autoclass:: aiogram.dispatcher.filters.content_types.ContentTypesFilter
+.. autoclass:: aiogram.filters.content_types.ContentTypesFilter
     :members:
     :member-order: bysource
     :undoc-members: False

 Can be imported:

-- :code:`from aiogram.dispatcher.filters.content_types import ContentTypesFilter`
-- :code:`from aiogram.dispatcher.filters import ContentTypesFilter`
+- :code:`from aiogram.filters.content_types import ContentTypesFilter`
 - :code:`from aiogram.filters import ContentTypesFilter`

 Or used from filters factory by passing corresponding arguments to handler registration line